-Relatives as Parents Program (RAPP) - Cornell Cooperative Extension works with older adults and other relatives caring for grandchildren, nieces, nephews, etc. Program provides counseling, advocacy and seminars held on the 2^{nd} Thursday of the month at St Paul's church in Poughkeepsie, 3^{rd} Thursday at St. Mary's church in Fishkill and 1^{st} Wednesday at Immaculate Conception Church on Lavelle Road in Amenia.
-845-677-8223 X 137
+Cornell Cooperative Extension works with older adults and other relatives caring for grandchildren, nieces, nephews, etc. Program provides counseling, advocacy and seminars held on the 2nd Thursday of the month at St Paul's church in Poughkeepsie, 3rd Thursday at St. Mary's church in Fishkill and 1st Wednesday at Immaculate Conception Church on Lavelle Road in Amenia.
+For more information, call Maureen Calamari.